chloekaianlam/Portfolio-Site/assets/readme.md

 ## Assets

-In here you'll find a complete directory structure ready to go, which was initially proposed by Nate V.

 It's supposed to follow a similar convention to the Outside Line GCMS structure, with some room for minified files within css/ and js/.

 #### CodeKit

 CodeKit isn't a requirement but it sure as hell is a rad tool.
 At least download the trial and give it a shot - you won't look back.

 It handles pretty much all CSS processors under the sun and minifies/compresses/obfuscates both CSS and Javascript.
-It's FTW.
-Speak to Nate V about getting set up when you first use it.

 #### .htaccess